 Being kicked out of your house really should be the worst and last thing to possibly happen to you at the height of your financial rut and you don’t even have to get that far.
 And trust me, your mortgage lending company does not want to get that far either. – Jeremy Wong

 Thing is, a foreclosure does not happen in a snap.
 There are several stages of a foreclosure, from the several notifications to the many other meetings and talks that you are allowed to have with your mortgage agent.
 So there should be no reason or you to absolutely lose your home when you are least ready.

 To avoid making things worse than they are, there are things that you should not do.
-Here are some of them:
+Here are some of them according to Jeremy

 - Bankruptcy should not be your first solution.
 Filing for bankruptcy sure will halt the foreclosure, but it has more adverse effects than it can possibly help.
 Filing for bankruptcy should be reserved as your last resort.